 Authentic people are the enemy of the Positivity Cult, which destroys authentic culture with inclusion and diversity.
 The first step is to set up diversity as a virtue, stupidly asserting that variation of any sort is necessarily positive.
 The next step is to set up inclusion, to force people into imposing diversity rather than simply foolishly valuing it.

 The utter ignorance of these inverted values is never more apparent than in the military.
 Soldiers indoctrinated with the same culture think the same way, behave the same, value the same things, follow the same rules, adhere to the same visions, and venerate the same symbols.

 A person is practically mentally retarded to claim that because some of the soldiers are women, have black skin, a homosexual preference, or a non-Christian religion, that those soldiers are “diverse.”
-Quite literally, all of the meaningful aspects of culture are uniformly shared, in strict conformity, yet because of comparatively superficial distinctions, they are designated “diverse,” and granted privileges of celebration, promotion preferences, and contract advantages.
+Quite literally, all of the meaningful aspects of culture are uniformly shared through military indoctrination, in strict conformity, yet because of comparatively superficial distinctions, they are designated “diverse,” and granted privileges of celebration, promotion preferences, and contract advantages.

 In an even more pathetic whitewash of this sanctioned discrimination, they invert reality by promoting the lie of “white privilege,” when the “diverse” citizens are the ones granted official privileges by institutional power.

 Diversity and inclusion is a derangement of epic proportions, and its output is conformity.
 It gets the Positivity Cult acolytes to fixate upon superficial and meaningless aspects of their neighbors, while the significant aspects of culture are progressing in strict conformity.
 At the end of the process, authentic culture is supplanted by institutional popular culture, masked by superficial “diversity.”